BOBrown/boZhang.github.io/_pages/about.md

 **Academic activities**: Reviewer at CVPR/ECCV/ICCV/ICML/ICLR/ACM-MM & T-PAMI/TIP/TGRS/T-CSVT/T-MM/T-NNLS/TKDE

 Bo Zhang received the Ph.D. degree in electronic engineering from Fudan University, in 2022.
-His research is focused on 3D multi-modal complicated reasoning task, including multi-modal structural representation learning, 2D/3D pre-training, 2D/3D continuous learning.
+His research is focused on 3D multi-modal complicated reasoning task, including multi-modal structural representation learning, Chart/Table understanding.
+2D/3D multi-modal pre-training.

 His work has led to many awards, including **Shanghai Rising Star** under Grant No. 23QD1401000, awarded by the Shanghai Municipal Commission of Science and Technology, the National Scholarship 2021 China Award, the 2019 Excellent Doctoral Scholarship of Fudan University Award, and various awards from VALSE China and Shanghai Government.
 His research outcomes have some impacts on industrial applications like airport checkpoint security perceptual recognition and localization of concealed or dangerous objects.

-He is currently a Researcher with Shanghai AI Laboratory, working on developing many major open-source projects including: 1) **Open-source codebase of 3D pre-training task** ([3DTrans Code Link](https://github.com/PJLab-ADG/3DTrans)); 2) **Open-source codebase of multi-modal complicated reasoning task**
+He is currently a Researcher with Shanghai Artificial Intelligence Laboratory, working on developing many major open-source projects including: 1) **Open-source codebase of 3D pre-training and transfer learning** ([3DTrans Code Link](https://github.com/PJLab-ADG/3DTrans)); 2) **Open-source codebase of multi-modal complicated document reasoning** ([DocGenome](https://unimodal4reasoning.github.io/DocGenome_page))

 <!-- ***We are hiring***: Our team aims to broaden the boundaries of general perception-reasoning task, trying to find unified-yet-structured representations that can be generalized across different domains and scenarios under different modalities and tasks.
 Meanwhile, we are working on extracting knowledge-rich data from different domains.
 We are searching for highly self-motivated interns.
 If you are interested in our research tpoic, do not hesitate to contact me. -->

 # News
----

 - Jul 01, 2024, RegTTA3D: Regression Makes Better Test-time Adaptive 3D Object Detection ([arXiv paper](https://arxiv.org/abs/2402.14800)) is accepted by **ECCV 2024**.
 - May 16, 2024, Not All Experts are Equal: Efficient Expert Pruning and Skipping for Mixture-of-Experts Large Language Models ([arXiv paper](https://arxiv.org/abs/2402.14800)) is accepted by **ACL 2024**.
 - May 02, 2024,  Our paper entitled "Cross-Task Linearity Emerges in the Pretraining-Finetuning Paradigm" ([arXiv paper](https://arxiv.org/abs/2402.03660)) is accepted for publication in **ICML 2024**.